 - We also ran a demo session to explain how to implement complex components.

-This approach let the Gamaya team reuse materials from the library and create new products quickly and efficiently.
+This approach let the Gamaya team reuse materials from the library and design system, delivering new products quickly and efficiently.
+By streamlining the data visualization design process through reusable components, we ensured that even the most complex charts and maps could be deployed consistently.
 It saves a company a great amount of time, costs, and resources.

 This challenge involves presenting complex and large amounts of data in a clear and understandable way to the users.